yeojz/vtypes/packages/vtypes-invariant/README.md

 ## About

-The invariant validator brings the concept of the `invariant` library to `validate.js`, allowing you to define a function that has to return a strict `true` value for it to be valid.
+The `invariant` validator allows you to define a condition/function that has to evaluate to a strict `true` value for it to be valid.

+The concept is similar to the [invariant](https://www.npmjs.com/package/invariant) library, but for `validate.js`.

 **Note**: This validator will always be invoked by default.
 Thus it will check even when value is `undefined` or `null`.
 You can disable this behaviour by passing `allowNil: true`;

 ## Installation